423s22/G6/UserDocumentation.md

 **Note**: The user is only able to follow this tutorial until the *Submit* option on the *Engraving* form.
 Currently, the user interface for this capability has not been connected to the backend.
 Also note that while there is also a *Radio Button* option displayed on the *Option Types* dropdown menu, this option has yet to be implemented.

-1. First navigate to the *Add Options* page using the navigation tabs.
+1. First navigate to the *Add Options* page using the navigation tab.
 2. Once you have successfully directed to the *Add Options* page, click on the *Select options* button to open the product selector.

 ![Add Options page](https://github.com/423s22/G6/blob/main/screenshots/add-options-page.png)